amarr/calendar-puzzle/README.md

 Next the list of events is sorted in descending order of greatest number of collisions.

-Finally, we determine the required values, starting we the obvious:
+Finally, we determine the required values, starting with the obvious:

 ```
 Element top = start minute